fusionfabric/ffdc-sample-event-notifications/clock-application-ui/README.md

 1. Start the server application from `../clock-application` as described in `../clock-application/README.md`.
-2. Copy `src/environments/environment.prod.ts.sample` to `src/environments/environment.prod.ts`, open it, and replace `<%WEBSOCKET-URL%>` with the public web socket endpoint of the [clock-application](../clock-application) server app.
+2. Copy `src/environments/environment.ts.sample` to `src/environments/environment.ts`, open it, and replace `<%WEBSOCKET-URL%>` with the public web socket endpoint of the [clock-application](../clock-application) server app, such as: `http://localhost:8080/socket`, if the sample is running on `localhost`.
 3. Install the required **npm** packages:

 ```